chef/chef-web-docs/chef_master/source/resource_openssl_ec_public_key.rst

 ``path``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The path of the public key file, if it differs from the resource name.
+   An optional property for specifying the path to write the file to if it differs from the resource block's name.

 ``private_key_content``
    **Ruby Type:** String